rob-gro/expenses/README.md

 ---

-Expense Tracker Pro represents a modern approach to expense tracking, eliminating tedious manual data entry and offering advanced analysis capabilities.
+Expense Tracker represents a modern approach to expense tracking, eliminating tedious manual data entry and offering advanced analysis capabilities.
 Through integration with AI, ML, and speech recognition technologies, the system provides a comprehensive solution for both individuals and businesses seeking an effective way to control their budget.